-The benefits also include certain postemployment medical and prescription drug benefits to non-supervisory union employees who have satisfied the age and years of SERS Credited Service eligibility requirements in the applicable collective bargaining agreement.
-Credited Service is defined as one year of service earned when an employee works 1,650 hours or more in a calendar year and includes PSERS and military service.
+The benefits also include certain postemployment medical and prescription drug benefits to non-supervisory union employees who have satisfied the age and year of SERS Credited Service eligibility requirements in the applicable collective bargaining agreement.
+Credited Service is defined as one year of service earned when an employee works 1,650 hours or more in a calendar year.
 Eligibility categories include: